Claude Code Session & Worktree Manager

 Task Without Agntree With Agntree

-Switch AI sessions Find session IDs, run claude --resume <id> Click a session in the sidebar
+Resume a Claude Code session Find the session ID, run claude --resume <id> Click a session in the sidebar

-Fork a conversation Copy session files, create worktree manually Right-click → Fork Session
+Fork a Claude Code conversation Copy session files, create worktree manually Right-click → Fork Session

-Track changes Run git diff repeatedly Built-in changes panel with diffs
+Track what Claude Code changed Run git diff repeatedly Built-in changes panel with diffs

 Frequently Asked Questions